neurobooth/neurobooth-os/docs/single_machine_testing.md

 When running on one machine, we do not use an SSH tunnel to connect to the database.

-# Testing
+## Testing your code in PyCharm
-The easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
+Te easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
 WIth this approach, any changes made to the code can be tested with a mouse click.

 Note: PyCharm should be started as Administrator.
 This will ensure that the PyCharm interpreter will have adequate permissions.

 When running from your development environment, Neurobooth will add a server_pids.txt file to the neurobooth_os folder.
 This can  be ignored and will be ignored by git.

-## Debugging
+### Debugging in PyCharm
 In order to run the GUI from within PyCharm, we must add PYDEVD_USE_FRAME_EVAL=NO to the list of environment variables specified in the PyCharm run configuration.
 This is due to a known issue that occurs when running the PyCharm/python debugger on a QT based GUI.
 The issue causes a python interpreter crash with the error message "Process finished with exit code -1073741819 (0xC0000005)"